cseanburns/systems-librarianship/src/6c-install-koha.md

 WordPress, [Drupal][drupal], or some other content management system.
 These websites will link to the public facing components of an ILS or LSP, as well as other services, such as bibliographic databases, journal publishers, ebook services, and more.
-It may therefore be the systems librarians job to help build and connect these services.
+It may therefore be the systems librarian's job to help build and connect these services.
 In this demo, we will continue that work by installing, configuring, and setting up the Koha ILS.

 ## Google Cloud Setup